 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step install Kanboard open source project management tool on CentOS 7 server.
+I will show you the step to install Kanboard open-source project management tool on CentOS 7 server.

 Install Kanboard on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 A CentOS 7 LEMP stack server is required.
 If you do not have LEMP installed, you can follow our guide here.
 Also, install the required PHP modules:

 yum install php-gd php-imap php-ldap php-odbc php-pear php-xml php-xmlrpc php-mbstring php-mcrypt php-mssql php-snmp php-soap php-tidy curl curl-devel

 First, Download and unzip the latest version of Kanboard:

 We will need to change some folders permissions:

 chown -R apache:apache kanboard/data